easegress-io/easegress/doc/reference/controllers.md

 > `jumpIf` can only jump to filters behind the current filter.

-Resilience controls the behavior of backend filters, for now, it only works for filter `proxy`.
+The `resilience` field defines resilience policies, if a filter implements the `filters.Resiliencer` interface (for now, only the `Proxy` filter implements the interface), the pipeline injects the policies into the filter instance after creating it.
+A filter can implement the `filters.Resiliencer` interface to support resilience.
 There are two kinds of resilience, `Retry` and `CircuitBreak`.
 Check [resilience](#resilience) for more details.
-Following config adds retry resilience to pipeline:
+The following config adds a retry policy to the proxy filter:
 ```yaml
 name: http-pipeline-example3
 kind: Pipeline